tk-codes/software-engineering/se2/02-project-automation.md

 * Build definitions tend to be complex and verbose (i.e. explicit compiler invocations)
 * Difficult to reuse build logic
-* "Copy-pase" is a common pattern
+* "Copy-paste" is a common pattern

 #### 1.3.2.
 Declarative Build Tools